Kyvvu

 $ kyvvu init my-agent && cd my-agent

-# Assign the OWASP manifest -- same code, different outcome
+# assign the OWASP manifest -- same code, enforcement on

 $ python agent.py